 SurgicalPerformance is built solely for registered medical practitioners.
 All data transfer is encrypted, safe from interference and stored securely.

-The Royal Australian and New Zealand College of Obstetricians and Gynaecologists awards 1 PAR point for every 12 cases entered into SurgicalPerformance.
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists awards 1 CPD point for every 12 cases entered into SurgicalPerformance.

 Human Research Ethics Committee (HREC) review is only required for research but clinical (surgical) audit does not constitute research as such.
-The National Statement on Ethical Conduct in Human Research (2007, revised in 2009) does not suggest that data, whether identifiable or not, collected in a database is a research activity.
-Rather, the National Statement only applies when that data is to be used in what would be recognised as a research activity.
-Even then, there are instances when such usage may be considered low or as negligible risk research that do not require review by a HREC.
+The National Statement on Ethical Conduct in Human Research (2018) does not suggest that collection of data self-reflection database is a research activity.
+Rather, the National Statement only applies when that data is to be used in what would be recognised as a research activity (e.g., to generate a research report).
+Even then, there are instances when such usage may be considered low or as negligible risk research that can be exempted from review by a HREC.

 The use of SurgicalPerformance requires collection of data by participating clinicians and only they have access to their own data.
-Other users can not access any other data.
-Summaries of overall performance from the whole data set are provided in a completely de-identified aggregate manner from which it is impossible to identify either individual patients or participating clinicians.
+Users cannot access any other than their own data.
+Summaries of overall performance from the whole data set are provided in a de-identified, aggregate manner from which it is impossible to identify either individual patients or participating clinicians.

-Surgical audit is recognised internationally as a critical component of steps aimed at enhancing quality and safety in surgical practice.
+Self-reflection of surgical procedures is internationally recognised as a critical component of steps aimed at enhancing quality and safety in surgical practice.
 The ethical question should be “why is this not being done routinely?” as a lack of such data will place patients at potential risk through a lack of checks aimed at improving patient safety.

 If users wish to use data for research (to be published), an HREC application is required.
 In most instances a low-risk application would suffice.

-If you wish to get access to other users’ data, you will need to make a submission to SurgicalPerformance [email protected] and apply.
+Should you wish to perform research using SurgicalPerformance’s data, you will need to make a submission to SurgicalPerformance [email protected] and apply.
 You will only receive de-identified data that will not allow patients or contributing clinicians to be identified.